 No system is completely secure.
 Copy important files onto a removable disc or an external hard drive, and store it in a safe place.
 Using secure online storage for backups is readily available now days.
 If your computer is compromised, you’ll still have access to your files.

 Computer Security Services

-If you believe you are being electronically harassed in any manner, we recommend searching/googling for a computer forensic technician in your area who will be able to physically inspect each device you believe to be compromised.
-If there is software installed on a device, you can contact local law enforcement, file a report and give them the evidence found by the computer forensic technician.
+If you believe you are being electronically harassed or that malicious activity is happening to one or more of your devices, we recommend searching or googling for a computer forensic technician in your area who will be able to physically inspect each device you believe to be compromised.
+If there is monitoring software installed on your device, you can contact local law enforcement, file a report and give them the evidence found by the computer forensic technician.

-Washington State Investigators is committed to providing you with professional representation, a great customer service experience and delivering investigative solutions that get results.
-We invite you to call and speak with us today.
+Washington State Investigators is committed to providing you with professional services, a great customer service experience and deliver investigative solutions that get results.